android/user-interface-samples/AppWidget/README.md

 - **Deferrable configurability**

-  In API level 31, users are able to reconfigure widgets after they are addd to the home screen by long pressing on the widget and clicking the reconfigure button(the button visible at the bottom right corner after long pressing the widget).
+  In API level 31, users are able to reconfigure widgets after they are added to the home screen by long pressing on the widget and clicking the reconfigure button(the button visible at the bottom right corner after long pressing the widget).
   You need to specify `reconfigurable` value for the `widgetFeatures` attribute.